bartima3us/erl-upnp/README.md

 erl_upnp_client:find_entity(ClientPid, Key).
 ```

-- ```Key :: list()``` Key is a device or service type with or without version, or a full service type.
+- ```Key :: string()``` Key is a device or service type with or without version, or a full service type.
 Key examples: "InternetGatewayDevice", "Layer3Forwarding:1", "WANDevice:2", "urn:schemas-upnp-org:service:Layer3Forwarding:1".

 Return all unidentified entities
 ```